The Trial Court Funding Formula, Explained

 Why did we need this new formula in the first place?

 Trial court funding was once a county responsibility, which led to wide funding disparities depending upon how each of California's 58 counties chose to fund their courts.
-When the state took over trial court funding in 1997, money was first divvied up based on how each county had historically funded its trial court.
+When the state took over trial court funding in 1997, money was first divvied up based upon how courts had historically been funded by their counties.
 So trial courts in richer, more populous counties continued to be well-funded while courts in poorer areas had as little as 40 percent of their budget need met, even as court filings in some of those same areas rose dramatically.

 The judicial branch created the current funding formula to bring equity to the system.
 The branch assumed it would continue to get new money from the state—easing burdens on the most underfunded courts and causing little disruption in the better-funded courts.
 Unfortunately, chronic underfunding of the entire trial court system continues.